kronberger-droid/Thesis-Latex-Source/README.md

 Do-To's:
 - Scope and objectives
-  - still some mistakes
   - make a good introduction
-- Analytical Work
-  - dimension of the flow 1D can be more reference based.
-  - one-dim insentropic
-    - add interpretation
-- Discusion
+- Discussion
   - create red line through the thesis
   - make reference to what was done
   - mention things not done too.
 - Conclusion
   - create it! (doesn't have to be long!)
-- Formularium
+- Formulary
-  - add all the formulars used at the end and provide references.
+  - add all the formulas used at the end and provide references.
+- General:
+  - Calculate mass-flows for same reservoir pressures, so it can be compared and add comparison.